-If you request the production environment before the assessment is completed, the deployment will be put on hold until the assessment is successfully completed.
+If you request the production environment before the assessment is completed, the deployment will remain in the Queued state until the assessment is successfully completed.

 Requesting the production environment

-We recommend that you select a generic user account as the Admin user of the environments that you deploy.
+We recommend that you select a service account, for example a generic user account, as the Admin user of the environments that you deploy.
 If you use a named user account, you might not be able to access an environment if that user isn't available.
 Here are some scenarios where the Admin user must access an environment:

 - First sign-in to any environment after initial deployment – In this case, the Admin user is the only user who can access the environment.

-- First sign-in to a sandbox environment after a database refresh from the production environment – In this case, all user accounts except the Admin account are disabled.
+- First sign-in to a sandbox environment after a database refresh from the production environment – In this case, all user accounts except the Admin account are unable to sign in.